 - Say thanks to everyone who shares your pins.

-- Share your pins to the Tribe at different times to find the best time for engagement.
+- Share your pins to the Community at different times to find the best time for engagement.

 - Stagger your pins across your Communities.

-- Don’t remain in a Tribe that doesn’t work for you.
+- Don’t remain in a Community that doesn’t work for you.

-- Higher subscriptions are better since they enable you to share more pins to Tribes.
+- Higher subscriptions are better since they enable you to share more pins to Communities.

 That’s all for now!

-Are you new to Tailwind and struggling with tribes.
-Or perhaps you have some of your own Tailwind Tribes tips for fellow bloggers?
+Are you new to Tailwind and struggling with Communities.
+Or perhaps you have some of your own Tailwind Communities tips for fellow bloggers?
 Drop me a comment below and let’s discuss it!